 Public Art on Campus

-To describe the process by which proposals are considered for the permanent installation of art works in exterior and interior public campus spaces and for temporary installations that will be on display for two weeks or more.
+To describe the process by which proposals are considered for the permanent installation or removal of art works in exterior and interior public campus spaces and for temporary installations that will be on display for two weeks or more.

 The University of Kansas, Lawrence, Edwards, and Yoder Campuses.

 The Public Art on Campus Committee is appointed by and is advisory to the Chancellor.
-Voting members include a representative of the Chancellor’s Office, a representative of the Office of the Provost and Executive Vice Chancellor, a representative of the School of Architecture and Design, a representative of the School of the Arts, a representative of the Office of Event Management and Protocol, a representative of the Spencer Museum of Art, a representative of Facilities Services and a representative of Facilities Planning and Development.
-The committee does not hold regular meetings; rather, it is convened when there are proposals to consider.
+Voting members include the Vice Chancellor for Public Affairs and Economic Development (chair), the Provost and Executive Vice Chancellor (or designee), the Dean of the Edwards Campus, the Vice Provost for Diversity and Equity, and one (1) representative each from: the School of Architecture and Design, the School of the Arts, the Spencer Museum of Art, Facilities Services, and Facilities Planning and Development.
+Additionally, (1) faculty representative and one (1) student representative will be appointed to the committee annually by the chair.
+The committee does not hold regular meetings; rather, it is convened by the chair when there are proposals to consider.

 The responsibilities of the committee are as follows:

-- Evaluate all proposals for the permanent installation of art works in exterior and interior public campus spaces, taking into consideration the quality of the art work, the appropriateness of the site, and any related issues.
+- Evaluate all proposals for the permanent installation or removal of art works in exterior and interior public campus spaces, taking into consideration the quality of the art work, the appropriateness of the site, and any related issues.

 - Evaluate proposals for temporary installations in exterior and interior campus spaces if the installation will be on display for two weeks or more.